-QV Skincare is a range of products designed to care for your sensitive and eczema-prone skin.
+QV Skincare is an emollient range of products specifically designed to care for your sensitive and eczema-prone skin.

-Completely free from soaps, colours, fragrances, and SLS, QV products work together for a complete cleansing and moisturising skincare routine.
+The QV range is dermatologically tested and completely free from soaps, colours, fragrances, and SLS.
+QV products work together for a complete cleansing and moisturising skincare routine.

 If you suffer from dry, sensitive skin or a dry skin condition, the QV range can help to hydrate and soothe the skin, keeping moisture locked in and reducing water loss.

-Use QV Bath Oil and Gentle wash to replace your regular soaps and bath additives and follow up with QV lotion, cream or ointment to protect and moisturise your sensitive skin.
+Use QV Gentle Wash and QV Bath Oil to replace your regular soaps and bath additives to help cleanse and hydrate your skin and follow up with QV Skin Lotion, QV Cream or QV Intensive Ointment to protect and moisturise your sensitive skin.

 There are lots of reasons why people reach for QV products when caring for their dry skin.